ivanesik/ivanesik/README.md

 # Hi there 🦊

 I'm Ivan Elyoskin, a 🧑🏻‍💻 Frontend Developer.
+Bad in ui design but good in code.

 <!--
 **ivanesik/ivanesik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.